 Marion Nicoll, January, 1969, woodblock on paper

-Through the Art of Giving, donations to the AFA art collection account for approximately 25% of our artworks.
-Significant donations have been received over the past 40 years building the curatorial representation of some of the major artists in Alberta.
-In 1978 a gift from Illingworth Kerr featured a suite of over 50 drawings illustrating circus scenes and a journey to Africa followed by an additional donation in 1982 / 1983 of lino cut print portfolios depicting fauna accompanied by the original lino blocks.
+In 1978, a gift from Illingworth Kerr featured a suite of more than 50 drawings illustrating circus scenes and a journey to Africa.
+This was followed by an additional donation in 1982 and 1983 of lino cut print portfolios depicting fauna accompanied by the original lino blocks.